 Let' s add the same error term $\epsilon_i\sim{U(-0.05,0.05)}$ and run our algorithms.
-The results are at Table \ref{tab:fis-leftasymer} and clearly we are close enough to our theoretical expectations.\\ \FloatBarrier
+The results at Table \ref{tab:fis-leftasymer} clearly are close enough to the theoretical expectations.\\

-We observe that ESE method did not estimae the inflection point with acceptable accuracy, so it is time to run the ESE and EDE iterations.
-The results, Table \ref{tab:fis-leftasymer-iters} and Table \ref{tab:fis-leftasymer-iterd}, show a clear improvement of both estimations. \FloatBarrier
+We observe that ESE method did not estimate the inflection point with acceptable accuracy, so it is time to run the ESE and EDE iterations.
+The results, Table \ref{tab:fis-leftasymer-iters} show a clear improvement of both estimations.

-All the points of interesting are presented at Figure \ref{fig:fish52}, where we see that interval does not contain both $x_l,x_r$ and $x_{{F,1}},x_{{F,2}}$.
+All the points of interesting are presented at Figure \ref{fig:fish52}, where we see that interval does not contain both $x_l,x_r$ and $x_{{F1}},x_{{F2}}$.